 Note: in texlive 2015, although Sawarabi Mincho worksed in xelatex, lualatex was unable to find it.
-Therefore I have not included it in the tests.
+Therefore I did not include it in the tests.
+I no-longer install it, so not tested.
+Droid Sans Fallback Full has not been recently tested.